Niloy333/Wearanize_plus/README.md

 ## Citation

-If you use the dataset, please cite the reference paper using the **DOI: 10.31219/osf.io/dth8y_v3** and the dataset using the **DOI: TBA**.
-If you use the provided scripts, please cite the repository using the **DOI: 10.5281/zenodo.14892764**.
+If you use the dataset in your work, please cite the reference paper using the DOI: **10.31219/osf.io/dth8y_v3** and the dataset using the DOI: TBA.
+If you use the provided scripts, please cite the repository using the DOI: **10.5281/zenodo.14892764**.

 ## People